dsilvestro/PyRate/tutorials/pyrate_tutorial_5.md

 * `-age1` is an optional argument specifying the name of the column with the earliest age in case it is not *earliestAge*.

 * `-age2` is an optional argument specifying the name of the column with the latest age in case it is not *latestAge*.

+* `-site` is an optional argument specifying the name of the column in the `-recent` text file with the ID of the assemblage for each occurrence.
+By default a column named `site` is assumed (but not required).
+If there is a column `site`, but the randomization of ages should not be linked to the site, use `-site ""`

 * `-data_in_area 1` is an argument to code fossil occurrences for a DES analysis where lineages are only known from a single area.
 For instance `python ./PyRateDES.py -fossil .../example_files/DES_examples/Diatoms_Lake_Ohrid/DiatomFossils.txt -recent .../example_files/DES_examples/Diatoms_Lake_Ohrid/DiatomRecent.txt -wd .../example_files/DES_examples/Diatoms_Lake_Ohrid -filename Diatoms -bin_size 0.5 -rep 10`